joclement/Dotfiles/README.md

 ### Licensing

 Nearly all files in this project are licensed under [the MIT license](LICENSE).
+The file [vim/autoload/plug.vim](vim/autoload/plug.vim) is also licensed under [the MIT license], but with a different copyright owner.
 This does of course not apply to the used git submodules.
 Furthermore, an exception is [install.sh](install.sh), which is licensed with GPLv3 as it is based on